misbahurbd/abstract-help-center/backend/readme.md

-# Abstract - Help Center
+# Abstract - Help Center - Backend

 The Abstract Help Center is a foundational full-stack project designed to provide a simple yet effective support request management system.
 It allows users to create and retrieve support request cards via a RESTful API.